-Sleeping problems are commonplace in America with around 35% of adults failing to get the recommended amount of sleep per night.
+Sleeping problems are commonplace in America an estimated 35% of adults failing to get the recommended amount of sleep per night.
 To try to get better rest, many people take sleep aids, which include prescription drugs, over-the-counter medications, and dietary supplements.

 Ultimately, every sleep aid offers potential benefits and poses certain risks.
-This in-depth look at the different types of sleep aids and how they work is designed to help you understand your options.
+To help you better understand your options, we take an in-depth look at the different types of sleep aids and how they work.
 With this information, you can talk with your doctor to identify the best sleep aid in your case and ensure that you take it safely.

 Working closely with your doctor is the best way to compare and pick a sleep aid.
 A health professional can recommend the best sleep medication for your situation, accounting for factors including: